 With DaviPlata, Banco Davivienda is working to give Colombians access to financial services without needing to have a bank account.
 Users can transfer money across wallets, get their balance on their phone, and make payments digitally.

 DaviPlata is becoming well-known thanks to its contract with the Colombian government to distribute payments to Familias en Accion recipients.
-This social safety net program reaches more than 900,000 Colombians.
+This social safety net program reaches over 900,000 Colombians.

 8. Tigo Money

 Many citizens of Paraguay, Bolivia, Guatemala, Honduras and El Salvador depend on Tigo Money for many of their financial needs.
 The mobile wallet boasts over 3.7 million users in these countries.

 Tigo Money is just one version of the Tigo product, which is known as Tigo Pesa in Tanzania and Tigo Cash in other parts of Africa.